MerlinVR/UdonSharp/README.md

 - Field initilizers are evaluated at compile time, if you have any init logic that depends on other objects in the scene you should use Start for this.
 - Use the `UdonSynced` attribute on fields that you want to sync.

+## Udon bugs that affect U#
+- Heap variables do not get initialized immediately which can cause unexpected behavior.
+Mainly when you use VRCInstantiate to create an object, the UdonBehaviour components on the instantiated object will not be setup until the next frame.
+So you cannot set values on the UdonBehaviour script immediately after initialization and attempts to get variables will return null.
+Due to how `GetComponent<T>` on user defined types works, it will also fail and return null until the behaviour has a chance to initialize its heap.
+This also happens if you have a UdonBehaviour that has never been enabled. https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/heap-values-are-not-initialized-in-some-cases-so-getprogramvariable-returns-null
+- In a similar manner custom events will not be fired immediately after instantiation. https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/sendcustomevent-fails-on-gameobjects-that-where-instantiated-in-the-same-functio
+- Setters on properties for struct types do not currently function https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/raysetorigin-and-raysetdirection-not-working

 ## Setup

 ### Requirements